yonderlabs/api/source/includes/_errors.md

 ```
 {
     "message": {
-        "ratelimit": "Limit of 1000000 requests/day reached for endpoint languagedetection"
+        "ratelimit": "Limit of 1000000 requests/day reached for endpoint languagedetection."
     }
 }
 ```